Sv443-Network/UserUtils/README.md

 The internal cache will be left untouched, so any subsequent calls to `getData()` will return the data that was last loaded.
 If `loadData()` or `setData()` are called after this, the persistent storage will be populated with the value of `options.defaultData` again.
 ⚠️ If you want to use this method, the additional directive `@grant GM.deleteValue` is required.

+`runMigrations(oldData: any, oldFmtVer: number, resetOnError?: boolean): Promise<TData>`
+Runs all necessary migration functions to migrate the given `oldData` to the latest format.
+If `resetOnError` is set to `false`, the migration will be aborted if an error is thrown and no data will be committed.
+If it is set to `true` (default) and an error is encountered, it will be suppressed and the `defaultData` will be saved to persistent storage and returned.

+`encodingEnabled(): boolean`
+Returns `true` if both `options.encodeData` and `options.decodeData` are set, else `false`.
+Uses TypeScript's type guard notation for easier use in conditional statements.

 <br>